starbeamjs/starbeam/workspace/docs/src/content/docs/frameworks/svelte.md

 The element comes from Svelte.
 The resource work still lives in Starbeam.
 `elementResource()` and `elementResourceStore()` publish the domain-shaped resource value, so the store value is `$size.width`, not `$size.width.current`.
+The attachment owns the resource lifetime and finalizes it when Svelte detaches the element.

 ## Lower-level element APIs